 But as we’ve all seen the younger generations sure do, and prefer it that way.
 Every day, people turn Facebook walls into memorial walls, noting “I’m sorry for your loss,” or tweet out “Uncle Jack died #RIP.”
 So, if everybody is already using these alternative channels to consume and distribute death news, why wouldn’t it be okay to text friends and family about a passing?

 Suggested Read: Death On Facebook: Is It The Right Medium For Grief?

 Text messaging has become one of the most convenient ways of communicating with the world around us – not just between our friends and family, but really with anyone we interact with in the short or long term.
 It’s a private, concise, timely, a guaranteed delivery (safe to say everyone opens a text), and most importantly lets the person take their time to craft a thoughtful message.

 Saying Yes to Text Messages For Condolences

-No doubt do I think Ms. Post is right on – it doesn’t matter which fork you use as long as your intention is sincere.
+No doubt do I think Emily Post is right on – it doesn’t matter which fork you use as long as your intention is sincere.